paras-banshkar/FUTURE_ML_01/Task_01_Sales_Forecasting/README.md

 - This model can be extended for **weekly or monthly sales**, or include holidays/promotions.

 ---
-## Model Evaluation
+## 📏 Model Evaluation

+The model's performance was evaluated using the following metrics:

-- Mean Absolute Error (MAE): ₹18,205.56
+- **Mean Absolute Error (MAE):** ₹18,205.56
-- Root Mean Squared Error (RMSE): ₹22,761.86
+- **Root Mean Squared Error (RMSE):** ₹22,761.86
-- Mean Absolute Percentage Error (MAPE): 116.42%
+- **Mean Absolute Percentage Error (MAPE):** 116.42%

-The model achieved an MAE of ₹18,205.56 and an RMSE of ₹22,761.86.
+### 🧠 Interpretation:
+- MAE and RMSE values suggest that the model has a high average error.
-However, the MAPE of 116.42% indicates that the forecasts deviate significantly from actual sales values.
+- A MAPE of 116% indicates that on average, predictions deviate significantly from the actual sales — often more than double.
-This suggests that the Prophet model, in its current setup, may not be suitable for this dataset without further tuning or the inclusion of external features (e.g., holidays, promotions, or outlier adjustments).

-## 📌 Future Improvements
-- Include external factors like promotions, holidays, or pricing changes.
+- This performance reflects challenges like data noise, missing external factors (e.g., holidays, promotions), or limited data length.

-- Try advanced models (e.g., XGBoost, LSTM) for comparison.
-- Deploy model into a dashboard for real-time updates.
+### 📈 Future Enhancements:
+- Smooth outlier values in the data.
+- Incorporate external variables (e.g., holiday effects).
+- Try alternate forecasting techniques like XGBoost or LSTM for better accuracy.
+- Aggregate data weekly/monthly to reduce noise and improve signal clarity.
 ---